 Niš is the third largest city in Serbia and it is one of the oldest cities in the Balkans and Europe.
 From ancient times has been considered a gateway between the East and the West.
 It is the birthplace of Constantine The Great and a buzzing enjoyable place with great food.

-This tour is an excellent option for you to experience a wonderful adventure and see some of the very beautiful nature in Bulgaria.
+This tour is an excellent option for you to experience a wonderful adventure and also visit the most famous UNESCO site in Bulgaria – Rila Monastery with an audio-guide.
 We are offering day trip to Struma river gorge, where you will have 12 kilometers of rafting and fun.

 Exploring a whole country at ease and in depth requires its time.
 Bulgaria being small in territory, offers a huge variety of places of historical, archaeological and cultural interest, and also natural tourist sights for visit.
 A huge advantage of Bulgaria is that tourist crowds are not overwhelming even in the highest season, food and […]